FlolabsInnovationsGroup/FloBrain/README.md

 Copy code
 curl -X POST http://localhost:3000/upload/video \
   -F "file=@tests/video/sample.mp4"
-✅ Uploaded files will appear in /uploads, and metadata will be stored in your PostgreSQL Files table.
+Uploaded files will appear in /uploads, and metadata will be stored in your PostgreSQL Files table.

 ---

-## ✅ Next Step
+## next step

 1. Open your `README.md` in VS Code or your terminal (`nano README.md`).
 2. Replace its content with the updated text above.